mgmgprndev/SentryAntiCheat/README.md

 # Issues
 1. WallClimb falses if jump near wall.
-2. WaterWalk falses if in water and move vertically slowly.

 # ToDo (It will delay a lot)
 1. Customize Alert System - allows use many customized alerts!